synalogik-mike/arango-driver/README.md

-# aRangodb - R driver for ArangoDB
+# aRangodb: an R Package to Store, Retrieve and Visualize Data with the Multi-Model Database ArangoDB

 ## Table of Contents
 1. [ Introduction. ](#introduction)